Canada's greatest agricultural success story

 High-protein meal is produced from the other 56% of the canola seed.
 Canola meal is an excellent animal feed for cattle, poultry, swine and fish.
 When fed to dairy cows, it can increase milk production by one litre per day.
 Researchers have also developed a protein isolate that could one day be used for human nutrition.

 Biofuel feedstock is one of the newer uses for canola.
 It's the feedstock of choice for Canadian-produced biodiesel because of its exceptional cold weather performance.
-Compared to fossil diesel, canola biodiesel reduces lifetime greenhouse gas emissions by 90%.
+Compared to fossil diesel, canola biodiesel reduces lifecycle greenhouse gas emissions by 90%.

 A triumph of innovation